 One of the drawbacks of SPECjbb2005 is the lack of interaction among JVM instances which causes the workload to exhibit linear scaling.
-In SPECjbb2013, transactions interact across JVM processes and this allows the workload to exhibit more realistic sub-linear scaling.
+In the SPECjbb2015 benchmark, transactions interact across JVM processes and this allows the workload to exhibit more realistic sub-linear scaling.